matrix-org/sygnal/README.rst

 A sample configuration file is provided in this repository;
 see ``sygnal.yaml.sample``.

-Sygnal supports using either SQLite3 or PostgreSQL as a database backend.
-See the ``sygnal.yaml.sample`` for more information on how to configure.

 The `apps:` section is where you set up different apps that are to be handled.
 Each app should be given its own subsection, with the key of that subsection being the app's ``app_id``.
 Keys in this section take the form of the ``app_id``, as specified when setting up a Matrix pusher